-We ensure that the children can learn two fundamental skills in enabling them to read confidently; word recognition - the ability to decode the words on the page, and comprehension – understanding the text that they have read.
+We ensure that children can learn two fundamental skills to enable them to read confidently: word recognition - the ability to decode the words on the page, and comprehension – understanding the text that they have read.
 Through daily guided reading sessions, the teacher models, questions and encourages dialogue between the children in order to develop these skills.
 Great Milton C of E Primary School uses book bands across a range of publishers.

 Have a look at this guide to reading in school.